 When a single word brings you to a dead stop in your tracks, when a quote resonates so deeply with your thoughts that time gently slows down around you, when a book speaks to you so strongly you want to devour it in one big bite, take it as a good sign!
 It means you are really listening to yourself as you take in your life.

-Thanks to Danielle LaPorte, that loudly brilliant and awe-inspiring woman over at White Hot Truth, that happened to me yesterday.
-I was listening to her blogcastFM interview, when she said the word: useful.
+Thanks to Danielle LaPorte, that loudly brilliant and awe-inspiring woman over at White Hot Truth, that happened to me yesterday when she said the word: useful.
 To quote her more accurately:

 Bold, underline, italics, capital letter useful.